Achyuthkumar4756/DataScience-Jobs-Salaries-Analysis-Using-SQL/README.md

-# SQL Project: Data Science Job Analysis
+# SQL Project: Data Science Job Salaries  Analysis

 ## Overview
 This project uses SQL to analyze various aspects of data science job salaries and trends.
 The analysis addresses multiple real-world business scenarios by querying a database of job salary data.
 Each query is tailored to provide actionable insights into job markets, salary trends, and organizational needs.